Pasxsenger/LeetCode-Notes/BFS.md

 At first, get rid of the edge conditions.

-Then, use `cell` to store every start points of each iteration.
+Then, use the `cell` to store every start points of each iteration.

 And use `directions` to try the 8 directions of each start point.